-The Gross Domestic Product (GDP) of a country is the total value of all final goods and services produced within a country over a period of time.
+GDP stands for Gross Domestic Product, and the GDP of a country is the total value of all final goods and services produced within that country over a period of time.

 GDP estimates are used to determine the economic performance of a whole country, and to make international comparisons Businesses can also use GDP as a guide to decide how best to expand or contract their production and other business activities.
 And investors even watch GDP since it provides a framework for investment decision-making.

-For example, The United States of America had a GDP of 16.8 trillion USD in 2013.
+For example, the United States had a GDP of about 19.4 trillion USD in 2017.

 GDP is not a complete measure of economic activity.
 Since it only represents the final output or value added at each stage of production, it fails to account for the total output or total sales along the entire production process.
 One of the biggest drawbacks of using GDP is that it tells us little about our overall or individual economic welfare.